Kernix13/beginner-git-commands/README.md

 git diff new_branch
 ```

 For my Git journey, I did not create branches until I started contributing for freeCodeCamp.
 But if you are going to contrinute then you will have to learn about branches.
-Eventually you will want to create branches for your own projects, but that is not what you will do as a beginner.
+Eventually you will want to create branches for your own projects.

 New commands in detail: